danrdash/SocialNetwork/README.md

 # SocialNetwork
-Implementing server side of a local social network "SocioPath". some features are creating and validating users, sharing status with friends, searching for new friends and sending friend requests etc.
+Implementing server side of a local social network "SocioPath".
+Some features include creating and validating users, sharing status with friends, searching for new friends and sending friend requests etc.

 ## How to compile and run